 Our priority is to reduce our direct Greenhouse Gas (GHG) emissions as far as possible, and to achieve net zero for our Scope 1 and 2 emissions by 2030.
 Section 'Gatwick Airport Limited's Greenhouse Gas Emissions' sets out our progress in 2023.
-Whilst we will reduce our direct GHG emissions as far as possible, our emissions on pages 47-48 shows the volume of residual Scope 1, 2 and Business Travel emissions that need to be offset.
-For 2023, these are $10,516\ tCO_2e^1$.
+Whilst we will reduce volume of residual Scope 1, 2 and Business Travel emissions that need to be offset.
+For 2023, these are $10{,}516~\text{tCO}2\text{e}^1$.